BrockDSL/Katia-Tarasuk-DSL-Project/README.md

 ## Introduction
 Collection Builder is a digital tool that creates exhibits with metadata support through Github.

 It is very similar to Omeka S in that it creates exhibits surrounding metadata.
-However if one could say that Omeka S runs along a dimension of few objects with a great deal of metadata, then one could also say that Collection Builder runs along a separate dimension of many objects bound together by a csv file with limited metadata, but allows for visualization of connections between the objects.
+However if one could say that Omeka S runs along a dimension of few objects with a great deal of metadata, then one could also say that Collection Builder runs along a separate dimension of more objects bound together by a csv file with limited metadata, but allows for visualization of connections between the objects.

 Collection Builder Test: https://kat-a-t.github.io/Brock_DSL_CollectionBuilder/